Menkaura81/RBR-Real-Sequential-Plugin/README.md

 # RBR Real Sequential Plugin
 Plugin for providing realistic sequential shifter logic to RBR.
-Neutral and Reverse are locked, you can only engage them if you press the safety trigger in your sequiential stick
+Neutral and Reverse are locked, you can only engage them if you press the safety trigger in your sequiential stick.
+It uses a modified version of RBRHShift (original version by Racer_S)

 ### How to build it yourself: